How much does a home visit cost?

 How can I contact you?

-You don’t need to reach out first to book a visit!
+You don’t need to reach out first to schedule a visit!
 You can book right on this site.

-If you would like to talk to me, I’ll do my best to return calls and emails as quickly as I can if I’m not with other clients.
-Email me at email@example.com or call 973-306-4575.
+If you have questions, emailing me at firstname.lastname@example.org is the best contact method.
+My phone is 973-306-4575.
+I do my best to return calls and emails as quickly as I can if I’m not with other clients.

 Can I come to your support group?